act-rules/act-rules.github.io/_rules/iframe-not-focusable-has-no-interactive-content-akn7bn.md

 ## Accessibility Support

-There are There are no accessibility support issues known..
+There are no accessibility support issues known.

 ## Background